sam478/mnist-cnn/README.md

-A Python Notebook with a trainign pipeline for a simple CNN for handwritten digit classification, trained on the MNIST dataset.
+A Python Notebook with a training pipeline for a simple CNN for handwritten digit classification, trained on the MNIST dataset.

 Model Details
 Architecture: 2 conv layers and 2 fully connected layers